bulka4/azure_terraform/readme.md

 # Other notes
 - 'modules' folder - it contains Terraform modules where each module is creating different Azure resources.
-- modules/linux_vm/install_tools.sh.tftpl - The bash script template which will be used to install Docker and Self Hosted Agent on the created VM.
+- modules/linux_vm/install_tools.sh.tftpl - The bash script template which will be executed on the created VM and will install Docker and Self Hosted Agent on it.